007revad/Synology_Plex_Backup/README.md

 This is a bash script to backup a Synology's Plex Media Server settings and database, and log the results.

-The script was written to work on DSM 7.x and DSM 6.x (**though it has only been tested on DSM 6**).
+The script works in DSM 7 and DSM 6.

 #### What the script does: